UoB-COMSM0110/2023-group-9/README.md

 TASKS TO IMPLEMENT

+MOST IMPORTANT TASK TO DO: lives system based on the Person being shot (scope goes red to indicate this)

 Hard mode - Randomised/ toggle at the start of gameplay/ continously gets harder over duration of game play

 Ways it can get harder - objects can begin to fall from the sky which can damage the player, multiple scopes can begin targeting the player, npcs may appear that target the player.